edgarom/deploying-machine-learning-models/README.md

 Why do I structure this project things this way?

-I tried to implement the best practices DevOps, what mean that implement `convetions` like versions, linting tools and config. `packing mandatory files` setup and MANIFEST. by the other hand `software engineering best practices` in two layers packing (split training, predict) and general (test abilility, manager data validations)
+I tried to implement the best practices DevOps, what mean that implement `convetions` like versions, linting tools and config. `packing mandatory files` setup and MANIFEST. by the other hand `software engineering best practices` in two layers packing (split training, predict, evaluation) and general (test abilility, manager data validations). the modules could be connected using a setup `pip install -e`

 ## Table of Contents